London 2012 Olympic Sponsorship: The Impact on Games and Athletes

-As the clock ticks towards London 2012, brands are upping the ante in order to become as globally visible as possible to consumers, writes Grainne Rothery.
+As the clock ticks towards London 2012, brands are upping the ante to become as globally visible as possible to consumers, writes Grainne Rothery.

 As the opening ceremony for London 2012 edges closer, the €4.5bn battle for the hearts and minds of consumers is set to be cranked up a few notches as the official sponsors of the Games – and no doubt a few gatecrashers to the party – jostle for position.

-Recent analysis by consultancy company Onside Sponsorship reveals that Irish consumers could potentially receive Olympic-branded communications from more than 65 brands in the run-up to the Games.
-This is made up of official Team Ireland sponsors, global Olympic partners, the athletes’ personal endorsements and participating governing bodies’ official sponsors.
+A recent analysis by consultancy company Onside Sponsorship reveals that Irish consumers could potentially receive Olympic-branded communications from more than 65 brands during the Games run-up.
+This comprises official Team Ireland sponsors, global Olympic partners, the athletes’ endorsements, and participating governing bodies’ official sponsors.
 Add to this official UK-only London 2012 sponsors, which Irish consumers will be exposed to through UK media, particularly television.

 On top of this comes the cost of activation.
 According to John Trainor, managing director of Onside Sponsorship, the industry norm is around 1.75:1 for activation to rates.

 “Clearly they’ve got a really solid business case around why they engage in the Olympics,” he says, adding that brands often cite an expectation of up to US$800m return on that investment.
 “So from a business perspective, they’ve clearly done their homework in terms of the value this can deliver for the brand and the payback they’re going to get.

 “It reflects a growing movement by brands and sponsors to increase the proportion of the total marketing pie that they’re investing in sponsorship.
 It’s getting to a point for many of these major global brands that anywhere from 25pc to 40pc of their total marketing budget is being invested in this.”